pluginade/pluginade/README.md

+# NOTE: This project has been replace by Pluginade Scripts
+This project has been moved and replaced by [pluginade-scripts](https://github.com/pluginade/pluginade-scripts)

 # Pluginade

 Run phpunit, eslint, and stylelint using WordPress Coding Standards for any WordPress plugin by setting up your package.json file like this: